-Deduplication and compression are implemented after write acknowledgement to minimize impact to performance.
-Deduplication occurs when data is de-staged from the cache tier to the capacity tier of an all-flash Virtual SAN datastore.
+Deduplication and compression are implemented after write acknowledgment to minimize impact on performance.
+Deduplication occurs when data is destaged from the cache tier to the capacity tier of an all-flash vSAN datastore.
 The deduplication algorithm utilizes a 4K-fixed block size and is performed within each disk group.
 In other words, redundant copies of a block within the same disk group are reduced to one copy, but redundant blocks across multiple disk groups are not deduplicated.

 The compression algorithm is applied after deduplication has occurred just before the data is written to the capacity tier.
-Considering the additional compute resource and allocation map overhead of compression, Virtual SAN will only store compressed data if a unique 4K block can be reduced to 2K or less.
+Considering the additional compute resource and allocation map overhead of compression, vSAN will only store compressed data if a unique 4K block can be reduced to 2K.
 Otherwise, the block is written uncompressed to avoid the use of additional resources when compressing and decompressing these blocks which would provide little benefit.